Encompass Health (NYSE:EHC) Updates FY 2022 Earnings Guidance

 Encompass Health (NYSE:EHC – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $3.830-$4.190 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $4.100.
 The company issued revenue guidance of $5.38 billion-$5.50 billion, compared to the consensus revenue estimate of $5.45 billion.

-Encompass Health (NYSE:EHC – Get Rating) last issued its quarterly earnings results on Tuesday, February 1st.
-The company reported $0.97 EPS for the quarter, missing the Zacks’ consensus estimate of $1.06 by ($0.09).
-Encompass Health had a return on equity of 19.20% and a net margin of 8.05%.
-The company had revenue of $11.32 billion during the quarter, compared to the consensus estimate of $1.31 billion.
-During the same quarter in the previous year, the business posted $0.93 EPS.
-The firm’s revenue for the quarter was up 832.0% on a year-over-year basis.
-Equities research analysts forecast that Encompass Health will post 4.11 earnings per share for the current year.
+Encompass Health (NYSE:EHC – Get Rating) last announced its quarterly earnings data on Tuesday, February 1st.
+The company reported $0.97 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $1.06 by ($0.09).
+The business had revenue of $11.32 billion during the quarter, compared to the consensus estimate of $1.31 billion.
+Encompass Health had a net margin of 8.05% and a return on equity of 19.20%.
+Encompass Health’s revenue was up 832.0% compared to the same quarter last year.
+During the same period in the previous year, the business posted $0.93 earnings per share.
+As a group, sell-side analysts predict that Encompass Health will post 4.11 earnings per share for the current fiscal year.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
-BlackRock Inc. increased its holdings in shares of Encompass Health by 1.4% during the fourth quarter.
-BlackRock Inc. now owns 10,643,463 shares of the company’s stock valued at $694,594,000 after acquiring an additional 145,130 shares in the last quarter.
-Morgan Stanley increased its holdings in shares of Encompass Health by 27.5% during the second quarter.
-Morgan Stanley now owns 670,104 shares of the company’s stock valued at $52,288,000 after acquiring an additional 144,463 shares in the last quarter.
-Goldman Sachs Group Inc. increased its holdings in shares of Encompass Health by 27.3% during the fourth quarter.
-Goldman Sachs Group Inc. now owns 416,059 shares of the company’s stock valued at $27,153,000 after acquiring an additional 89,130 shares in the last quarter.
-Parametric Portfolio Associates LLC increased its holdings in shares of Encompass Health by 4.7% during the fourth quarter.
-Parametric Portfolio Associates LLC now owns 266,982 shares of the company’s stock valued at $17,423,000 after acquiring an additional 12,031 shares in the last quarter.
-Finally, Comerica Bank increased its holdings in shares of Encompass Health by 5.2% during the fourth quarter.
-Comerica Bank now owns 164,044 shares of the company’s stock valued at $10,208,000 after acquiring an additional 8,147 shares in the last quarter.
+Hedge funds have recently modified their holdings of the business.
+EverSource Wealth Advisors LLC acquired a new stake in Encompass Health in the 4th quarter valued at $78,000.
+Virtu Financial LLC acquired a new stake in Encompass Health in the 4th quarter valued at $297,000.
+MML Investors Services LLC increased its stake in Encompass Health by 7.4% in the 4th quarter.
+MML Investors Services LLC now owns 7,128 shares of the company’s stock valued at $465,000 after buying an additional 490 shares during the last quarter.
+LPL Financial LLC increased its stake in Encompass Health by 46.1% in the 3rd quarter.
+LPL Financial LLC now owns 16,271 shares of the company’s stock valued at $1,221,000 after buying an additional 5,131 shares during the last quarter.
+Finally, Metropolitan Life Insurance Co NY grew its position in shares of Encompass Health by 2.2% in the 4th quarter.
+Metropolitan Life Insurance Co NY now owns 20,368 shares of the company’s stock valued at $1,329,000 after acquiring an additional 431 shares during the period.
 Hedge funds and other institutional investors own 92.35% of the company’s stock.

 Encompass Health Corp. engages in the provision of post-acute healthcare services.
 It operates through the Inpatient Rehabilitation and Home Health and Hospice segments.
 The Inpatient Rehabilitation segment operates inpatient rehabilitation hospitals that provide rehabilitative treatment and care to patients who are recovering from stroke and other neurological disorders, cardiac and pulmonary conditions, brain and spinal cord injuries, complex orthopedic conditions and amputations.